-I came across this article in Harvard Business Review (HBR) recently and thought you might find it interesting also.
+I recently found this article in Harvard Business Review (HBR) and thought you might find it interesting also.
 It may apply to a new leader you are training or to you personally – or both.

 The author, David Brendel, mentions four main tips for relaxing in your new role and letting go of some old ways of thinking:

-- Mindset Shifts – learning to emphasize the “soft skills” of a leader as well as the “hard skills”
+- Mindset Shifts – learning to emphasize a leader’s “soft skills” and the “hard skills.”

 - Medical Wellness – taking care of yourself: rest, exercise, diet

 - Meaning Structures – being confident in the purpose of your work